 I have of late been reading Adam Smith’s Wealth of Nations.
-It’s a great book, and very enlightening, not only for his insights into the operation of economics, but also for his asides regarding the American revolution and, in a latter chapter, his investigations into war.
+It’s a great book, and very enlightening, not only for his insights into the operation of economics, but also for his asides regarding the evils of slavery, the American revolution and, in a latter chapter, his investigations into war.

 Specifically, his investigations into the costs of maintaining an army in times of war and peace.
 He doesn’t get too deep into the weeds, of course, but reading Book V: Chapter I: Part I reminded me a bit of reading the demographics that Gygax inserts, piecemeal, into the Monster Manual and elsewhere in the AD&D canon.

 The chapter in question regards the costs to a sovereign in maintaining an army.
 It gives some ideas on different phases of human development, and their effect on manpower and expense.

 Smith divides human development into three categories, with the earliest being hunters, the second shepherds and the third farmers and craftsmen.
 In Gygaxian, D&D terms, we could think of the humanoids (orcs, goblins, etc.) and human tribesmen as hunters, the human nomads and dervishes as shepherds, and the settled humans and demi-humans as the farmers, husbandmen and craftsmen.

 I found the following paragraphs interesting:

 “Among nations of hunters, the lowest and rudest state of society, such as we find it among the native tribes of North America, every man is a warrior, as well as a hunter.
 When he goes to war, either to defend his society, or to revenge the injuries which have been done to it by other societies, he maintains himself by his own labour, in the same manner as when he lives at home.”

 “An army of hunters can seldom exceed two or three hundred men.
 The precarious subsistence which the chace affords, could seldom allow a greater number to keep together for any considerable time.”